bormaxi8080/bormaxi8080/README.md

 Nov 2022-Now - Continue experimenting with social media monitoring and people's big data imports

-Nov 2022-Aug 2024 - Busy in a private projects about email checking (big conveyors)
+Nov 2022 - Aug 2024 - Busy in a private projects about email checking (big conveyors)

-Jan 2023-Apr 2023 - Private project about collecting companies data on LinkedIn
+Jan 2023 - Apr 2023 - Private project about collecting companies data on LinkedIn

-Sep 2022-Aug 2023 - Help for those who fled from mobilization in Russia
+Sep 2022 - Aug 2023 - Help for those who fled from mobilization in Russia (non-disclosured)

 Sep 2022 - Create [linkedin2md repository](https://github.com/bormaxi8080/linkedin2md) illustrates a scheme for building a simple resume/profile database based on a minimalist approach and storing structured profile information in markdown format.
 Transferring my data (about 50,000 people profiles) from proprietary formats to markdown